new internationalist

 details how that balance is now being upset by the depredations of humans.

 The difference between climate and weather is like the difference between the forest and the trees.
-Weather is what we experience (and complain about) on a daily basis.
+Advert Weather is what we experience (and complain about) on a daily basis.
 We understand it in the familiar terms of the weather report: cloudy, windy, rainy, humid, sunny or snowy.
 Climate is a description of average weather conditions over time, a period of at least 30 years or more.

 |